The Tax Consequences of Selling Your Insurance Agency

 Q: Should I move to a no-tax state before selling?

-A: Only if you genuinely relocate at least 12 months before closing — ideally 18-24.
+A: Only if you genuinely relocate at least 12 months before closing, ideally 18 to 24.
 State tax authorities aggressively challenge last-minute moves and can claw back the tax if they conclude you weren't a bona fide resident.
-Real residency means driver's license, voter registration, physical home, and substantial time in the new state — not a mailing address.
+Real residency means driver's license, voter registration, physical home, and substantial time in the new state, not a mailing address.

 Q: What are the tax implications of seller financing?